taufeeq31/taufeeq31/README.md

 ### 📌 What I'm Currently Doing

-* Improving DSA proficiency in C++ with focus on patterns and problem-solving.
+* Improving DSA proficiency in python with focus on patterns and problem-solving.
-* Building full-stack applications using Next.js and Python backends.
+* Building and Learning full-stack applications using Next.js.
-* Exploring open-source projects to understand real-world codebases and contribute.
-* Working on data and history-based coding projects, mixing information and visualization.

 </div>